close-dev-team/mobile-close-channel-sdk-android/README.md

 ```

 <details>
-  <summary>An alternative channel view</summary>
+  <summary>Showing the channel info view</summary>

+   There are 2 ways of showing the channel
-  Besides the channel messages view, which shows messages in chat-like way with text balloons, there is an alternative view which is called the Info view.
-In this view it is possible to show informational messages, tickets and bought products.
+   * Channel messages view.
+This shows messages in chat-like way with text balloons, ordered by sending date/time
+   * Channel info view.
+This shows informational messages, tickets and bought products, ordered by pre defined order

+   The display the info view use the following code snippet

   ```kotlin
     private fun openChannelInfo() {